bitrockteam/caravanproject/docs/getting-started-on-azure.rst

 Getting started on Azure
 ########################

-Prerequisites
+Requirements
 ~~~~~~~~~~~~~

 Caveat
 ^^^^^^

 Due to the complexity of Azure Resource Manager and Azure Active
-Directory roles, you need to be: - Owner of a Subscription - at least
+Directory roles, you need to be: - Owner of a Subscription - and at least
-Application Administrator in AD
+Application Administrator in AD.

-Furthermore, if you would like to try CSI Volumes, you might need to
+If you would like to try CSI Volumes, you might need to
 perform some operations as Global administrator.
 These steps are
-executed via CLI or Azure Portal, so you can ask you Azure Administrator
+executed via CLI or Azure Portal abd you might need to ask you Azure Administrator
 to perform them.

 Clone repos